 |

+Refreshments will be provided.
+We look forward to meeting potential volunteers on December 10.
 On Tuesday, November 4, 2025, the Town of Seabrook Island conducted a municipal election to fill the positions of Mayor, Town Council Members and Utility Commissioner.
 The results of the election were certified by the Charleston County Board of Canvassers on Thursday, November 6, 2025, as follows:

 Mayor (1)